vsch/SimpleSerialConnectorService/assets/docs/plugin-description.md

 provide serial port connectivity without conflicting with each other.

 To make the service compatible with now JetBrains maintained `Serial Monitor` plugin, the service and associated interfaces were copied into this plugin.
-If `Serial Monitor` plugin is installed then this plugin's `SerialPortManager` will delegate all calls to the `Serial Monitor` plugin's `JsscSerialService`.
-If the `Serial Monitor` plugin is not installed, then this plugin will provide the service via the [jscc] library in this plugin.
+The goal was to use `Serial Monitor` plugin, if it is installed, by delegating all calls to its `JsscSerialService`.
+If the `Serial Monitor` plugin is not installed, then this plugin provides the service via the [jscc] library.

 Effectively, any plugin can implement serial monitoring by including this plugin as a dependency and seamlessly provide serial port communication with or without `Serial Monitor` being